Australian bat lyssavirus: Zoonotic incidences

 The third case occurred in December 2012, when 8-year-old Lincoln Flynn was scratched by a bat in Long Island.
 He became ill eight weeks later, showing symptoms including fever, anorexia, and abdominal pain.
 His condition worsened through his hospitalization, with abnormal and aggressive bouts between normal behavior and intense muscle spasms.
 He repeatedly needed to be extubated and sedated due to his spasms.
 The hospital performed several tests through his stay, including sending cerebrospinal fluid and blood samples off for testing, taking computed tomography images of his chest and abdomen, and performing neuroimaging (MRI, electroencephalography).
 Initially, tests for the ABLV antigens were negative, but repeated testing 12 days into his hospitalization provided positive results.
 The child died 28 days after the onset of symptoms on 22 February 2013 in Brisbane.

 The fourth case was reported by the NSW Health department on 2 July 2025.
 In northern New South Wales, a man in his 50s was in critical condition with ABLV after being bitten by a bat several months earlier.
 The man had received treatment for the bat bite following the incident.
 The man died on 3 July.

 Pathology and pathogenesis of ABLV in humans

 ABLV (and the other Lyssaviruses) present similarly to the traditional encephalitic rabies virus (RABV) in humans.
 The symptoms first are flu-like with fevers, headaches, and fatigue.
 The symptoms progress with paralysis, delirium, convulsions, and death.
 There are no known human survivors of ABLV infection after symptoms have manifested.

 The pathogenesis of ABLV is still widely unknown and still being studied.
 The virus initially infects the host through the peripheral nervous system following a bite or scratch from an infected animal.

-For the four reported ABLV cases in humans, the incubation period ranged from a few weeks to almost two years.
+For the four reported ABLV cases in humans, the incubation period ranged from a few weeks to more than two years.